 |

-Severity Levels | Shows the severity assigned to a rule indicating the impact of the threat it detects. |
+Severity Levels | Shows the severity assigned to a rule, indicating the impact of the threat it detects. |

-Actions | It shows the action that Traceable should take regarding the threat detected by the rule.
+Actions | It indicates the action that Traceable should take in response to the threat detected by the rule.
 You can configure the following actions for a rule:

 While you can configure the above action for each threat rule, each Threat Type row shows the count of threat rules categorized by the configured action. |